paka00/androidgame/README.md

 # androidgame

-This is going to be great game!
+This is great mobile game!